 elcome to the University of Oklahoma.
-As members of the university community, each of us assumes the obligation of compliance with all applicable laws, university policies, and regulations, and the university is committed to providing for the safety, security, and well-being of those on our campuses.
+As members of the university community, each of us assumes the obligation of compliance with all applicable laws, university policies, and regulations.
+The university is committed to providing for the safety, security, and well-being of those on our campuses.

-I am pleased to share that the Sooner Safety and Fire Report 2020, the Biennial Review of the Drug Free Schools and Campuses Regulations, and the 2020-2021 University of Oklahoma Rights and Responsibilities Code, are now available online.
-This year's Sooner Safety and Fire Report is a single report that includes information for the Norman, Health Sciences Center, and OU-Tulsa campuses.
+I am pleased to share that the Annual Security and Fire Safety Report 2021-2022, the Biennial Review of the

+Drug-Free Schools and Campuses Regulations, and the Interim 2020-2021 University of Oklahoma Rights and Responsibilities Code are now available online.
+The Annual Security and Fire Safety Report includes information for the Norman, Health Sciences Center, and OU-Tulsa campuses.
 The report is designed to keep all members of the University of Oklahoma community informed about safety and security resources on their campus.
-It includes policies pertaining to the university community and information about educational programs on topics such as safety, substance abuse, and sexual harassment and assault.
+It includes policies pertaining to the university community and information about educational programs on such topics as safety, substance abuse, and sexual harassment and assault.
 Finally, the report contains crime and university policy violation statistics, fire safety and reporting statistics, and information about the university's drug and alcohol policies and prevention programs.

 I encourage you to review these publications at your earliest convenience.
-Links to the online reports as well as where to acquire printed copies of the reports on each campus are provided below.
+Links to the online reports, as well as where to acquire printed copies of the reports on each campus, are provided on the following page.